Euro gold and silver commemorative coins: Summary

-Slovakia joined the Eurozone on 1 January 2009.
-They had two varieties of Slovak commemorative coins scheduled to be minted in 2009.
-These special high-value commemorative coins are not to be confused with €2 commemorative coins, which are coins designated for circulation and do have legal tender status in all countries of the Eurozone.
-So far the coins will be in silver with face value 10 and 20 euro respectively.
+Slovakia joined the eurozone on 1 January 2009 and had two varieties of commemorative coins scheduled to be minted that year.
+These special high-value commemorative coins are not to be confused with €2 commemorative coins, which are intended for circulation and have legal tender status in all eurozone countries.
+The coins were intended to be made of silver, with face values of 10 and 20 euros.

 Slovenia

-Slovenia joined the Eurozone on January 1, 2007.
+Slovenia joined the eurozone on January 1, 2007.
 Although they did not mint any collectors' coin in 2007, in such a short time they already built a small collection, with face values ranging from €3 to €100.
 Is right here, in the face value, where the uniqueness of the Slovenian coins can be found.
 They have so far €3, €30 and €100 coins; using other materials, silver and gold for each of those coins.

 Since the coins are fairly new, they can be easily obtained in the market at a lower value compared to the coins of other countries in the eurozone, particularly those difficult coins to find of 2002 or 2003.